1. What are Great Danes really like?

 8. How much does it cost to take care of a Great Dane?

 In simple terms, a lot.
-As you can imagine, everything cost more for a Great Dane due to its size.
+As you can imagine, everything costs more for a Great Dane due to its size.
 It costs more for bedding, food, vet visits/immunizations, heartworm and flea preventions, etc. You can estimate about $60-80 a month just for food.
 If you add toys, bedding, vet visits, etc, it can become quite costly.

 9. Do I need a large house to own a Great Dane?